YOTOV-LIMITED/support/site/docs.md

         <p><code>user:email, read:org, repo:status, write:repo_hook, <b>repo</b></code></p>
         <p>Learn more about <a href="https://developer.github.com/v3/oauth/#scopes">GitHub Scopes here</a>.</p>
         <p>
-          Codecov <strong>never</strong> adjusts source code or behave in an unexpected manner.
+          Codecov <strong>never</strong> adjusts source code or !!!! this sentense seems weird to me !!!! behaves in an unexpected manner.
           We are very transparent about our <a href="/site/security">Security Policies</a>.
         </p>
       </div>